-I am a senior software developer and architect with over 15 years of experience building and designing mobile and web apps.
+I am a fullstack software developer with over 21 years of experience building mobile and web applications.

-Since then I've helped corporate clients, nonprofit organizations and UN agencies develop mobile apps to gather data, engage their community or empower citizens using mobile technology.
+For mobile, I began developing apps back in 2003 on the first generation of smartphones, long before iOS or Android existed.
+Since then I've helped corporate clients, nonprofit organizations, and UN agencies develop mobile apps to gather data, engage their community, and empower citizens.

-The same mobile design principles I learned in those early days like utilizing limited screen space and handling unreliable connections still apply even more today, and continue to help me build world class mobile applications.
+The same mobile design principles I learned in those early days like utilizing limited screen space and handling unreliable connections still apply today, and continue to help me build world class mobile and web applications.

 Some of the incredible organizations I've had the opportunity to work with over the years.